 What is the Common Rule?

 The Common Rule is the major set of federal policies that regulate research involving human subjects.
 The prior Common Rule was established by the Office of Human Research Protections in 1991.
-Changes to the Common Rule were announced on January 18, 2017 by the U.S. Department of Health and Human Services and fifteen other federal departments and go into effect January 21, 2019.
+Changes to the Common Rule were announced on January 18, 2017, by the U.S. Department of Health and Human Services and 15 other federal departments and went into effect January 21, 2019.
 The increase in multi-center research, advancement in the analyses of biological specimens, and recalibration of risk to the level of review are among the factors precipitating the regulatory changes.
 These changes are meant to ease some researcher burden while also enhancing the protection of human subjects.
 Both biomedical and social-behavioral research are affected by these changes.

 Broad Overview of Key Changes: